-Out of State Trips (School Board Policy #2320)
+Out of State Trips

 At any time, a coach/sponsor is planning travel out of the state of Montana, the coach/sponsor must first discuss the possible travel with the Activities Director prior to assembling travel plans.
 The coach/sponsor must fill out an Out of State Travel Request form.
+The Out of State Travel Request form will be submitted to the Superintendent and Principal by the Activities Director.